EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 Identifies the channel to which the interface is bound.
 The possible values are 1, 2, 3, and 4.

 <b>lacpPriority</b>
 LACP port priority, expressed as an integer.
 The lower the number, the higher the priority.
-The NetScaler appliance limits the number of interfaces in an LA channel to eight.
-If LACP is enabled on more than eight interfaces, the appliance selects eight interfaces, in descending order of port priority, to form a channel.
+The NetScaler appliance limits the number of interfaces in an LA channel to sixteen.

 <b>lacpTimeout</b>
 Time to wait for the LACPDU.
 If an LACPDU is not received within this interval, the NetScaler markes the link partner port as DOWN.
 Possible values; Long, Short.
 Long lacptimeout is 90 sec and Short LACP timeout is 3 sec.